FRRouting/frr/doc/developer/topotests.rst

 be launched using that windowing program, otherwise ``xterm`` will be attempted to launch the given programs.

+NOTE: you must run the topotest (pytest) such that your DISPLAY, STY or TMUX environment variables are carried over.
+You can do this by passing the :option:`-E` flag to ``sudo`` or you can modify your ``/etc/sudoers`` config to automatically pass that environment variable through to the ``sudo`` environment.

 .. _screen: https://www.gnu.org/software/screen/
 .. _tmux: https://github.com/tmux/tmux/wiki